 - 1. Check BLACKBOARD and your E-MAIL account often.
 I will often send comments, clarifications, and urgent messages through e-mail.
 On Blackboard, I will also post assignments and documents.
 There may be homework reminders for the next class sent to you through e-mail.
 IN OTHER WORDS: CHECK YOUR EMAIL OFTEN!!!!!!! - 2.
 Field Experience: Field Experience is designed to give you the opportunity to observe teachers and students in a public school setting and to apply learned information in the classroom.
 There are specific assignments related to Field Experience.
 Successful completion of Field Experience and Field Experience assignments is required to receive credit for this course.
-The 6-hour Methods Block requires a total of 60 hours of field experience.
-These will be planned within our course schedule.
+The 12-hour Methods Block requires a total of 75 hours of field experience.
+Seventy of these will be planned within our course schedule.
 In addition, you will need to attend a total of 5 hours of outside-of-the-classroom activities.
 You must complete at least 2 different outside observations/activities for a total of 5 hours credit.
 For example, you may attend a curriculum-planning meeting that is held outside of the regular school day, a parent-teacher conference, or volunteer at an athletic event for two of your activities.
 Each can only be counted once.
 Prior approval by the instructor is required.
-It cannot be something within your job description as a teacher such as a FFA show.